 Is Kelly from Bible study always ready with the right scripture for every problem?
 Her house must be at such peace.

-God sees you meet work deadlines while juggling the football schedule.
+He sees you meet work deadlines while juggling the football schedule.
 He sees you pushing yourself forward to care for your family after tragedy visits your home.

-God sees you trying to love your family even when your own heart is breaking.
+He sees you trying to love your family even when your own heart is breaking.

 He sees you even when it seems like no one else does.